-Study finds no link between calcium intake and coronary artery calcificationNovember 7th, 2012 in Health /
+Study finds no link between calcium intake and coronary artery calcificationNovember 7, 2012 in Medicine & Health / Health

 Researchers at the Institute for Aging Research (IFAR) at Hebrew SeniorLife, an affiliate of Harvard Medical School (HMS), have published a study that shows no evidence of a link between calcium intake and coronary artery calcification, reassuring adults who take calcium supplements for bone health that the supplements do not appear to result in the development of calcification of blood vessels.